mygazthehealer/chocos-crafting-tweaks/REASON.md

 ### Tripwire Hook, Chain

 - Recipe yield is consistent with Torch recipe
-- Convenient shapeless recipe for Crafting by hand
+- Convenient shapeless recipe for crafting by hand

 ### Redstone Torch, Candles